LYNCH·LLP

 • What is Kris M Rhu's overall allowance rate?

-No. The historical allowance rate is not a prediction of any individual application's outcome.
-Each application is examined on its own merits.
+No. The allowance rate describes the examiner's historical record and is not a prediction of any specific application's outcome.
+Individual applications are examined on their own merits.

 ◈ RESPONDING TO AN OFFICE ACTION